Phulaguri Uprising: Battle

 Fortuitously for the British, Major Henry Hopkinson, the agent of the North East Frontier Governor General and Assam Commissioner, was in Tezpur, on board a steamer.
 Learning of the uprising on 19 October, Hopkinson requisitioned the steamer and with the help of fellow-passenger Major Campbell, recruited a force from the 2nd Assam Light Infantry to leave immediately for Nowgong.
 Hopkinson himself sailed to Gauhati, obtained reinforcements under a Captain Chambers, and reached Nowgong on 23 October 1861.

 Meanwhile Campbell's force had already been attacked by the Phulaguri farmers.
 On 24th, Sconce and Campbell arrived in Phulaguri and in the ensuing battle on the banks of the Kolong, killed 39 farmers with another 15 succumbing to their injuries later.
 141 farmers from Phulaguri and the neighbouring regions were imprisoned in temporary jails built out of bamboo poles.
 The armed forces garrisoned at Phulaguri for six months and forced the residents to provide for their food and shelter.

 Aftermath

 Lakshman Singh Deka, Sangbar Lalung and Rangbar Deka were executed in Nowgong for their alleged roles in Singer's murder.
-Six others - Rupsing Lalung, Sibsing Lalung, Narsing Lalung, Hebera Lalung, Babu Doom Kaibarta and Banamali Kaibarta - were sentenced by the Calcutta High Court to transportation for life, two banished for 14 years and one was to undergo rigorous imprisonment for 7 years.
+Six others – Rupsing Lalung, Sibsing Lalung, Narsing Lalung, Hebera Lalung, Babu Doom Kaibarta and Banamali Kaibarta – were sentenced by the Calcutta High Court to transportation for life, two banished for 14 years and one was to undergo rigorous imprisonment for 7 years.

-Sconce was criticized for his handling of the situation, demoted to Assistant Commissioner and transferred to Kamrup district.
+Sconce was criticised for his handling of the situation, demoted to Assistant Commissioner and transferred to Kamrup district.